James W. Carroll, Jr.

 - Victorelli v.
 Shadyside Hospital, 128 F.3d 184 (3rd Cir.
 1997) (Family and Medical Leave Act).

 The Pennsylvania Bar Institute, the Pittsburgh Chapter of the National Employment Lawyers Association, the Allegheny County Bar Association, and other professional groups frequently call upon Jim to conduct seminars.
 He published “Handling Cases Under the FMLA” in Trial Magazine.
 He was also named as a leading Pennsylvania Employment Law attorney in the 2003-04 edition of Chambers USA Guide to the Legal Profession.
 The publication notes that Jim “won praise for his dedicated work on behalf of individuals.”
 Jim has been named a Pennsylvania Super Lawyer by the publishers of Law & Politics Magazine, Pittsburgh Magazine, and Philadelphia Magazine every year since its inception in 2004 and was named a Top 50 Pittsburgh Super Lawyer in 2020.
 He has been listed in The Best Lawyers In America® continuously since 2006.
 Jim was elected as a Fellow of the Academy of Trial Lawyers of Allegheny County in 2003 and the College of Labor and Employment Attorneys in 2009.
 He is rated AV® Preeminent™ by Martindale Hubbell and has had that rating for over 30 years.
 Jim was recently named Pittsburgh Employment Lawyer of the Year – Individuals by The Best Lawyers in America®.
-Jim was listed in the 2020 Lawdragon 500 Leading Plaintiff Employment Lawyers guide.
+Jim was listed in the 2020 and 2021 Lawdragon 500 Leading Plaintiff Employment Lawyers guides.

 In addition to his legal career, Jim has served community interests throughout his career.
 Jim has been a member of the Swissvale Zoning Board of Adjustment from 1986 to the present and has served as Chairman since 1990.
 He has served on boards and in leadership positions for the Neighborhood Legal Services Association, Shady Lane School Board of Trustees, and the Mexican War Streets Society.
 Jim has also been active in the Equal Justice Under Law Campaign, Indigent Divorce Panel, as well as Project Challenge.
 Jim is the 2003 co-recipient of the Marjorie Matson Award for Civil Liberties and Civil Rights awarded by the American Civil Liberties Union of Greater Pittsburgh.